What is Outbound Sales? Guide for B2B Businesses

 Email Marketing Tools

 Another prevalent method of outbound sales is email marketing.
-Costs of email marketing are typically low, which means companies using it can see excellent ROI on their campaigns.
-Studies have shown that email marketing is 40% more effective at winning new customers than Twitter and Facebook combined.
+Cost of email marketing is amongst the lowest.
+This means companies using it can see excellent ROI on their campaigns.

 Most outbound email marketers also prefer to use personalization and use tools that offer better personalization features.
 Personalization helps emails stand out from generic emails and makes the recipient feel valued.